HydraMeshnet/developer-portal/hydra.md

 ### Run Testnet Node

-Note that testnet currently works out of the box only with Docker.
-CControl integration should also be possible (e.g. by adding some testnet-related configuration files to CControl) but not supported.

 The `testnet` consist of only a single - usually local - server without a real network to connect to.
 (The closest concept is called `regtest` in BTC, hence testnet is named misleadingly in Ark).
 You can use [IoP's testnet server](#Testnet) for testing or you can start your own server as described below.

+Testnet currently works out of the box only with Docker.
+CControl integration should also be possible (e.g. by adding some testnet-related configuration files to CControl) but not supported.

 1. Clone the [Hydra Core repository](https://github.com/Internet-of-People/hydra-core).
-Alternatively you can download only the [testnet directory](https://github.com/Internet-of-People/hydra-core/tree/hydra-2.6.10/docker/production/testnet) containing the Docker files.
+Alternatively you can download only the [testnet directory](https://github.com/Internet-of-People/hydra-core/tree/hydra-2.6.31%2Bp1/docker/testnet) containing the Docker files.
 1. Go to the testnet directory:

    ```bash